tlh22/QGIS-Documentation/docs/training_manual/forestry/systematic_sampling.rst

 for this inventory, for growing and mature stands, but a 4 meters fixed radius plots will be used for seedling stands.

-In practice, you simply need to represented the sample plots as points that will be used by the field teams later:
+In practice, you simply need to represent the sample plots as points that will be used by the field teams later:

 #.
 Open your :file:`digitizing_2012.qgs` project from the previous lesson.